 Four documentary films related to the Civil Rights Movement, available to stream either in part or in their entirety, form the centerpiece of this effort from the National Endowment for the Humanities.
 The films cover time periods beginning with the Abolitionist Movement and continuing through the Freedom Marches and the turbulent 1960s.
 Explore the meaning of freedom and equality in the United States with relevance still today.
-There are teacher resources, lesson plans, and suggestions for aligning lessons to the Common Core.
+There are teacher resources for using Created Equal in the classroom.

 tag(s): bill of rights (28), black history (120), civil rights (192), civil war (133), cultures (130), emancipation proclamation (11), segregation (17)

 In the Classroom